Trump Decided to Release the Memo Because People on TV Told Him To: Reports

 As the meeting wound down, President Trump made sure to approach people one-on-one to commend them for their performances and appearances on live TV.
 In some cases, he cited specific TV interviews and segments from the past weeks that he found particularly compelling and fun to watch.
 Some attendees were surprised at how closely the president of the United States had been watching them.
 For others, it was simply additional confirmation of “how much of a [TV] addict” Trump is, according to another person at the White House meeting.

-Trump would probably be passionate about releasing the Nunes document, even if he hadn’t been devoting “executive time” to following the memo saga on TV.
+Trump would probably be passionate about releasing the Nunes document even if he hadn’t been devoting “executive time” to following the memo saga on TV.
 The memo seems designed to undermine Special Counsel Robert Mueller’s investigation into the Trump campaign’s Russia ties, and Nunes was previously caught colluding with White House officials on how to use classified information to defend the president from the alleged malfeasance of the intelligence community.

 Nunes refused to answer questions about whether the White House aided his staffers in drafting the memo, but the latest reports suggest that Trump, at least, was not initially part of any scheme to distract from Mueller’s investigation.
 The president just got swept away by promises of a bombshell memo, along with other devoted Hannity viewers.